yuzheng-cosmos/multi-passband-transfer/README.md

 output_fits: wide_like.fits
 ```

+**Notes:**
+- The `deep_fits` and `wide_fits` files must be in a format readable by `astropy.table.Table`.
+- Each column should represent a flux or flux-error measurement in a specific band.
+- Each row should correspond to a single galaxy/source.
-To run with new settings, simply edit `config.yaml` and re-run the command.
+- To run with new settings, simply edit `config.yaml` and re-run the command.

 ---

 ## 📊 Output